Olubunmi-Odeyinka/ATC/README.md

 1. Create a configuration file with the following structure:
 ```
 server:
-  port: 8080 # port to run server on
+  port: 8080 # port to run the server on

 database:
-  user: postgres # user to access db as
+  user: postgres # db user
-  password: postgres # password of the user to access db as
+  password: postgres # db password

-  source: jdbc:postgresql://localhost:5432/atc # location of the db
+  source: jdbc:postgresql://localhost:5432/atc # location of the database and database name
-  driver: org.postgresql.Driver # driver to use when connecting to the db
+  driver: org.postgresql.Driver # driver to use when connecting to cb

+security:
+  password:
+    length: 8 # minimal length of allowed password
+  defaults:
+    role: inactive # default role for newly created user
+  jwt:
+    secret: zAP5MBA4B4Ijz0MZaS48 # user to use for JWT
+    issuer: ATC # JWT token issuer
+    validity: 36000000 # How long is the token valid
+    realm: atc-realm # Issuer realm

 ```
 1. Run the application with ```java -jar -Datc.env=path/to/config -Dlog4j.configurationFile=env/log4j2.yaml target/atc-backend-1.0-SNAPSHOT-jar-with-dependencies.jar```